NolanMelander/PokemonRpgTools/README.md

 Pokemon Rpg Tools will  provide several tools centered around the pokemon game.

 ## Update Notes
-* Fixed sql statement.
-It was trying to compare wrong values.
-* Finished most of the code for Pokemon Generator, display is only feature that needs work.
+* Updated sql statement to check amount of rows then determine random number from that value.
+* Added a display function to take over displaying information for Trainer Card Creator.
+* Pokemon Trainer Card returns list of available pokemon, using same database call as getStats().

 ##Feature Versions
-* Trainer Card Creator - V 0.0.1 - Alpha
+* Trainer Card Creator - V 0.1.0 - Beta
 * Route Generator - V 0.0.1 - Alpha
 * Pokemon Generator - v 0.1.0 - Beta

 ## Future Features

-These and other features are currently planned for Pokemon Rpg Tools
+These and other features are currently planned for Pokemon Rpg Tools along with their current status in development.

-* Create a trainer card
+* Create a trainer card - Display Needs Optimized
-* Battle Simulator
+* Battle Simulator - Not Started
-* Pokemon Generator
+* Pokemon Generator - Display Needs Optimized, Need to add option to manually enter IV
-* Route Generator
+* Route Generator - In Progress (Reworking system, to replace current one)
-* Create a random trainer (w/ pokemon)
+* Create a random trainer (w/ pokemon) - Not Started